opcr-io/opcr-website/docs/cli/login.md

 cat KEY-FILE | policy login -s gcr.io -u _json_key --password-stdin
 ```

-## Open Policy Container Registry
+## Open Policy Registry

 :::note
-This assumes that you've [created](/docs/opcr/create-account) an `opcr.io` account using your GitHub account.
+This assumes that you've [created](https://openpolicyregistry.io/docs/opcr/create-account) an Open Policy Registry account using your GitHub account.
 :::

-To sign in to the `opcr.io` registry, use the GitHub account you registered with, and a GitHub personal access token (PAT) as your password.
+To sign in to the Open Policy Registry, use the GitHub account you registered with, and a GitHub personal access token (PAT) as your password.

 :::note
 You can create a GitHub PAT on this [page](https://github.com/settings/tokens).